firsttris/ccu-addon-mui/README.md

 # CCU3 Add-on: Modern Web UI

-This add-on aims to provide a modern, simple, fast, and responsive web user interface for your CCU3, by leveraging cutting-edge web technologies.
+This add-on aims to provide a modern, simple, fast, and responsive Progressive Web App (PWA) for your CCU3, by leveraging cutting-edge web technologies.

 Whether you're a developer looking to contribute or a user seeking a better interface for your CCU3, this project has something for you.
 Dive in to explore the features, installation steps, and how you can get involved.